peritus/bumpversion/README.rst

 - version formats are highly configurable
 - works without any VCS, but happily reads tag information from and writes commits and tags to Git and Mercurial if available
-- not specific to any programming language, just handles text files.
+- just handles text files, so it's not specific to any programming language

 .. image:: https://travis-ci.org/peritus/bumpversion.png?branch=master
   :target: https://travis-ci.org/peritus/bumpversion